jtcaraball/goexpdt/README.md

 ### Input Types

-Experiments may accept one of two file formats as types, both of which must be in the `cmd/experiment/input` directory.
+Experiments may accept one of two file formats as inputs, both of which must be in the `cmd/experiment/input` directory.

 - **Tree file**: A json file representing a decision tree.